tgotwig/vidmerger/README.md

 664k output.mp4
 ```

-There it is! 🎉🎊🥳📺
+There it is! 🎉🎊🥳📺🍿

-## 🐳 Run it without installing / Getting started
+## 🐳 Run it without installing

 You can also use Docker to run vidmerger without installing anything except Docker, hosted on [Dockerhub](https://hub.docker.com/r/tgotwig/vidmerger), you can use it like so: